Data mining involves developing techniques rooted in statistics and machine

 personal information that is needed in my work.

-My work in data mining with colleagues and students at WPI
+in collaboration with colleagues and students at WPI.

-I am also collaborating with medical colleagues from the
+I have also collaborated with medical colleagues from the

 U. of Massachusetts Medical School.